All Episodes

 This has allowed us to increase significantly tests around the country.

-I updated you earlier this week on serologic tests, these antibody tests that are used to detect natural immunity and the FDA's approach to help make these tests available.
+I updated you earlier this week on serologic tests, these antibody tests that are used to detect natural immunity, and the FDA's approach to help make these tests available.

 And just finally, when it comes to therapeutics, we are leaving no stone unturned in finding treatments for COVID-19.

-You do know that we don't have any approved currently therapeutics for COVID-19, but we are actively involved with both the academic and the uh commercial and private sector to find those.
+You do know that we don't have any approved currently therapeutics for COVID-19, but we are actively involved with both the academic and the commercial and private sector to find those.

 So we expect to see more.